Noncommutative Geometry and Conformal Geometry. I. Local Index Formula and Conformal Invariants

 \section{Acknowledgements}

-The authors would like to thank Sasha Gorokhovsky, Xiaonan Ma, Victor Nistor, Hessel Posthuma, Xiang Tang and Bai-Ling Wang for helpful discussions related to the subject matter of this paper.
-They also would like to thank the following institutions for their hospitality during the preparation of this manuscript: Seoul National University (HW); University of Adelaide, University of California at Berkeley, Kyoto University (Research Institute of Mathematical Sciences and Department of Mathematics), University Paris 7, and Mathematical Science Center of Tsinghua University (RP); Australian National University, Chern Institute of Mathematics of Nankai University, and Fudan University (RP+HW).
+The authors would like to thank Alain Connes, Sasha Gorokhovsky, Xiaonan Ma, Henri Moscovici, Bent {\O}rsted, Hessel Posthuma, Xiang Tang and Bai-Ling Wang for helpful discussions related to the subject matter of this paper.
+They also would like to thank the following institutions for their hospitality during the preparation of this manuscript: Seoul National University (HW); University of Adelaide, University of California at Berkeley, Kyoto University (Research Institute of Mathematical Sciences and Department of Mathematics), University Paris-Diderot (Paris 7), and Mathematical Science Center of Tsinghua University (RP); Australian National University, Chern Institute of Mathematics of Nankai University, and Fudan University (RP+HW).